ezsystems/commerce-documentation/docs/plugins/customer_center/customer_center_cookbook.md

 # Customer Center - Cookbook

 ## How to extend the customer center forms?

-Let´s say you need to add more fields to the customer center forms because you want to know to 'Cost center' of the user.
+Let's say you need to add more fields to the customer center forms because you want to know to 'Cost center' of the user.
 This cost center will be stored in eZ and could be sent to the ERP during the order process.
 Then you need to add this field as dynamic field to your form configuration.

+!!! note

     This tutorial will just explain how to extend the form with additional data, that will be stored in eZ.
 Sending of this additional data (e.g. in the order process) is part of a different process, that needs to be implemented separately.
 See [Sending additional data in the order.](Order-Submission_29819159.html)

 ### Steps:

 1. Extend your User class in eZ with a new field 'cost\_center'.
 The field type must be one of the supported field types: Text line, Float, Integer, Checkbox.
 2. Add this new field to the form configuration as a dynamic field, first choose the form field type, how the field should be rendered (<http://symfony.com/doc/current/reference/forms/types.html>).
 3. Add validation and other settings.
 The options are depending on the field type, that you have choosen.

     Example: type: *text*, see settings: <http://symfony.com/doc/current/reference/forms/types/text.html>

-    ```
+    ``` yaml
     siso_customer_center.default.form.request_user:
        ...
         attributes: